arun-gupta/arun-gupta.github.io/update-eks-cluster/readme.md

 These instructions explain how to update an Amazon EKS cluster created using [eksctl](https://eksctl.io).
 Complete detailed instructions are available at [Updating an Amazon EKS Cluster Kubernetes Version](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html).

 Read Kubernetes [version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/) to learn about how much variance is allowed between control plane and data plane.
-These instructions will update an EKS 1.11 cluster to 1.12 cluster and then to 1.13.
+These instructions will update an Amazon EKS 1.11 cluster to 1.12 cluster and then that 1.12 cluster to 1.13.
+Control planes can only be migrated one minor version at a time.

 ## Create EKS 1.11 cluster